 Roman Cuisine in Prati and Trionfale

-The neighborhood just north of the Vatican is pleasantly tourist free and residential.
-Its food shops and covered market are sensational and the area is home to the world’s best pizza by the slice.
+The neighborhood just north of the Vatican is pleasantly tourist free and residential, making for a truly local experience as residents shop for their groceries.
+Its food shops and covered market, a modern construction that is one of the largest in Rome, are sensational and the area is home to the world’s best pizza by the slice.
 This walking tour will explore this overlooked district and focus on its delis, bakeries, market, cafes and gelato shops.
+Visitors who have already explored the historic center or are looking for a more authentic culinary experience will come away with an understanding of how Roman residents eat and shop in their own neighborhoods.
+For a brief introduction to the Trionfale district, check out this video on my YouTube Channel.
+Rate excludes the cost of food and beverages consumed during the tour.

 La Cucina Povera: Offal in the Roman Culinary Tradition

 Originally the food of the poor (cucina povera means peasant cooking), offal is now regarded as a delicacy and is served in the best of Rome’s traditional restaurants.
 We will begin the tour with a walk through Testaccio, paying visits to the market and the former slaughterhouse.
+During our time we will discuss the history of cucina povera in Italy and, specifically, Rome.
+While the concept of nose to tail dining has become trendy of late, we will explore the historical roots of this tradition, which has a long, rich history in the city.
 The tour will culminate with a curated lunch of organ meats and poor cuts at a typical restaurant.
+Rate excludes the cost of food and beverages consumed during the tour.

 La Cucina Ebraica: Roman Jewish Cuisine